elast0ny/simple_parse/README.md

  3. Ease of use
  4. Adaptability

-In other words, `simple_parse` will try to generate the most performant while never compromising on safety.
+In other words, `simple_parse` will try to generate the most performant code while never compromising on safety.

-Secondly, we also prioritize ease of use by providing default implementations that work well in most cases while also allowing some customisation to accomodate for binary formats we cannot control.
+Secondly, it also prioritize ease of use by providing default implementations that work well in most cases while also allowing __some__ customisation to accomodate for binary formats we cannot control.

 ## License